gctools-outilsgc/aurora-design-system/documentation/pages/formatting.md

 ## Time

 Time in this system is formatted using the 12-hour clock.
-For events and other content requiring time time will be displayed as hour:minutes (e.g. 6:00 p.m. or 3:00 a.m.)
+For events and other content requiring time will be displayed as hour:minutes (e.g. 6:00 p.m. or 3:00 a.m.)
 For timestamps on posts, time can be spelled out  (i.e. 4 minutes ago, one week ago) until (x) after the content has been posted.

 ## Units of Measurement